-Fall Leaf Collection to Begin
+Fall Leaf Collection Underway

-City crews will begin the annual fall leaf collection service on October 31.
+City crews began the annual fall leaf collection service on October 31.
 City crews will have one truck in each area of the map.
 Leaf collection is expected to continue until December 2 in all areas.
 Crews will be collecting leaves on a daily basis making several rounds through each area.
 All work is subject to change due to weather and equipment availability.

 Please note – All leaves not collected by December 2 must be placed in a biodegradable bag and placed at the curb the week of December 13 for yard waste pickup.